sisl/AutoViz.jl/README.md

 ## Usage

+**Warning: This part of the documentation is not up to date, the documentation website will be updated soon, the notebook tutorial is up to date with AutoViz v0.8 **

 AutoViz works by adding rendering instructions to a `RenderModel`, and finally applying those instructions to a canvas using the `render` function.